wangziqi2013/wangziqi2013.github.io/_posts/2019-10-23-btm-hybrid.markdown

 by hardware automatically without incurring any software overhead, and if a conflict truly arises, the hardware transaction will be notified, and the contention manager will be invoked.
-The paper also noted that although setting the UFO bits requiring exclusive coherence permission on a cache line, which might cause false read-read conflicts (both HTM and STM reads a word, but STM needs to acquire exclusive ownership of the line), in experiments this effect has been hardly observed, the effect of which is hence minimum.
+The paper also noted that although setting the UFO bits requiring exclusive coherence permission on a cache line, which might cause false read-read conflicts (both HTM and STM reads a word, but STM needs to acquire exclusive ownership of the line), in the paper's evaluations, this effect has been hardly observed, the effect of which is therefore minimum.
+To avoid STM transactions conflict with each other via UFO, STM transactions turn off UFO detection when they begin, and restore the flag when they finish.

+The contention management policy consists of two parts: Determining which transaction should abort, and determine when should a transaction be executed on STM.
+The paper suggests that, if a conflict happens between two transactions in the same category, i.e. both are HTM transactions or both are STM transactions, then the policy should always favor older transaction.